ProxymanApp/atlantis/README.md

 ## 👉 How to use
 ### 1. Install Atlantis framework
 ### Swift Packages Manager (Recommended)
-- Add `https://github.com/ProxymanApp/atlantis` to your project by: Open Xcode -> File Menu -> Swift Packages -> Add Package Dependency...
+- Add `https://github.com/ProxymanApp/atlantis` to your project

 ### CocoaPod
 - Add the following line to your Podfile